COSCUP/COSCUP-Volunteer/docs_dev/docs/about_coscup/how_to_participate/index.md

     - This year, the "[Healing Market](../health_market/overview.md)" will still have massage stations and wine yoga.
 Mindfulness meditation has been replaced with healing painting and healing sleep.
 Additionally, we are continuing the "healing" topic with a new track called the "[Healing Lectures](../healing_lectures/overview.md)," which you are welcome to attend.
     - We have also integrated these services into a comprehensive "[Attendee Services](../attendee_services/index.md)" section.
 Feel free to take advantage of and participate in these offerings!

+??? question "How to handle large luggage?"

+    - The conference provides a "Luggage Storage Area" located at `TR-517`.
+You can leave your luggage there and enjoy the conference with ease.